IdaFaust/hsro-inf-fpk.github.io/assets/05-vorlesung/slides.md

 # Stateful Mixins

-- Conceptually, the difference between inheritance and mixins is that the latter are meaningless on its own and can be attached to other unrelated classes.
+Conceptually, the difference between inheritance and mixins is that the latter are meaningless on its own and can be attached to other unrelated classes.

-- On the other hand, inheritance is used if there is a strong relation between the classes.
+On the other hand, inheritance is used if there is a strong relation between the classes.

-The main issue with the above realization of mixins is the lack of _state_: since the iterfaces cannot have attributes, the only way to read/write data would be through (`public`) setters/getters.
+The main issue with the above realization of mixins is the lack of _state_: since the interfaces cannot have attributes, the only way to read/write data would be through (`public`) setters/getters.

 Example:
 Let's say, you want to gradually escalate your shouting.